XyLe-GBP/PolyTool/README.md

 ## What is this?
 ---
 This application decodes an audio file encoded in ITU G.722.1 Annex C (Polycom Siren14) format into Wave (Microsoft) format.
 This application supports the user interface function.

 Decoding of some RAW format files is also possible.

-(e.g. *.nub2, *.nus3bank, *.bnsf)
+`(e.g. *.nub2, *.nus3bank, *.bnsf)`
 However, encoding of these formats is currently not supported.

 The application currently supports only Japanese and English languages.

 ---

 ## Usage
 ---
 This application uses Perl.
 You will need to install ActivePerl or Strawberry Perl.
 If you do not install it, you will not be able to run this application.

 [ActivePerl](https://www.activestate.com/products/perl/downloads/)

 [Strawberry Perl](https://strawberryperl.com/)

 .NET Framework 4.7.2 is used for this application.
 You will need to install the following packages on your PC.

 [Microsoft .NET Framework 4.7.2 Web installer](http://go.microsoft.com/fwlink/?linkid=863262)

 [Microsoft .NET Framework 4.7.2 Offline installer](http://go.microsoft.com/fwlink/?linkid=863265)

 * Supported decode formats
-  * Polycom Siren14 (*.unk, *.s14, *.sss, *.bnsf)
+  * `Polycom Siren14 (*.unk, *.s14, *.sss, *.bnsf)`
-  * Container (*.nub2, *.nus3bank)
+  * `Container (*.nub2, *.nus3bank)`

-* Supportd encode formats
+* Supported encode formats
-  * Polycom Siren14 (*.unk, *.s14, *.sss)
+  * `Polycom Siren14 (*.unk, *.s14, *.sss)`

-> UNK: IDOLM@STER SP
+`UNK: IDOLM@STER SP`

-> S14: IDOLM@STER DS
+`S14: IDOLM@STER DS`

-> SSS: IDOLM@STER DS
+`SSS: IDOLM@STER DS`

-> BNSF: IDOLM@STER 2, OFA, PLATINUM STARS, STELLA STAGE
+`BNSF: IDOLM@STER 2, OFA, PLATINUM STARS, STELLA STAGE`

-> NUB2: IDOLM@STER 2
+`NUB2: IDOLM@STER 2`

-> NUS3BANK: IDOLM@STER OFA, PLATINUM STARS, STELLA STAGE
+`NUS3BANK: IDOLM@STER OFA, PLATINUM STARS, STELLA STAGE`

 ## About Licensing
 ---